influxdata/ifql/SPEC.md

 #### Histogram data type

-Histogram is a composite type that represents a descrete cummulative distribution.
+Histogram is a composite type that represents a discrete cumulative distribution.
 Given a histogram with N buckets there will be N columns with the label `le_X` where `X` is replaced with the upper bucket boundary.

 ### Triggers